alexcrea/Paint.NETOnWine/README.md

 ### Setting up using the helper script

 1. Download [the helper script](https://github.com/bluesillybeard/Paint.NETOnWine/blob/master/pdnhelper.sh).
-It is in this repository since that seemed like a decent place to put it, but it is meant to be downloaded by itself.
+It is in this repository since that seemed like a decent place to put it, but it is meant to be downloaded by itself. \
-You should likely be in a resonable location, `~/Projects/pdnonwine/` is a reasonable location for example.
+You should likely be in a resonable location, `~/Projects/pdnonwine/` is a reasonable location for example. \
 Running the script will create a bunch of files and folder in that location.

+Here is an easy way to download the script via command line
 ```
 curl https://raw.githubusercontent.com/bluesillybeard/Paint.NETOnWine/refs/heads/master/pdnhelper.sh > pdnhelper.sh
 chmod u+x pdnhelper.sh